emezeske/lein-cljsbuild/README.md

 ## Sharing Code Between Clojure and ClojureScript

 Sharing code with lein-cljsbuild is accomplished via the configuration of "crossovers".
-A crossover specifies a namespace in your Clojure project, the content of which should be copied into your ClojureScript project.
-The files in the Clojure directory will be monitored and copied over when they are modified.
+A crossover specifies a Clojure namespace, the content of which should be copied into your ClojureScript project.
+This can be any namespace that is available via the Java CLASSPATH, which includes your project's main :source-path by default.

+When a crossover namespace is provided by your current project (either via the main :source-dir or one of the :extra-classpath-dirs in your project.clj file), the files that make up that namespace (recursively) will be monitored for changes, and will be copied to the ClojureScript project whenever modified.

+Crossover namespaces provided by jar files cannot be searched recursively, and thus must be specified on a per-file basis.
+They are copied over once, when lein-cljsbuild begins compilation, and are not monitored for changes.

 Of course, remember that since the namespace will be used by both Clojure and ClojureScript, it will need to only use the subset of features provided by both languages.